Abhisheikh-G/ts-portfolio/posts/the-productive-mindset.md

 - Have more time
 - Make (more) money

-The not-so-obvious answers take the obvious a layer deeper.
+The not-so-obvious answers take the obvious ones a layer deeper.
 What do I mean by going a layer deeper?
 An example of this is gravity - one could simply explain it as "what goes up, must come down" but when we examine this simple statement further with "why does gravity make things go up and go down?" we see just how complex things can become.
 This hidden complexity is everywhere and especially within us, human beings, the most complex organism to ever exist (that we know of).

-By examining our motivators for being productive Let's take our obvious answers and expand on them to see how much more complex our motives really are:
+By examining our motivators for being productive we gain clarity and direction.
+Let's take our obvious answers and expand on them to see how much more complex our motives really are:

 - Why do you want to get more done?
 - Why do you want to have more time?